Diallo75012/kubeadm_updating_cluster/notes.md

   ...
 ```
 - this would strictly bind it by reserving that `PV` to that `PVC` using `claimRef`:
-Thereofre, here it has to be set also on the `PV` side the `claimRef` referencing the corresponding `PVC`
+Therefore, here it has to be set also on the `PV` side the `claimRef` referencing the corresponding `PVC`
 ```yaml
 apiVersion: v1
 kind: PersistentVolume